What should you look for in a Designer?

 Generally speaking, you get what you pay for.
 Keep in mind the Venn diagram of Cheap / Fast / Good – you can usually only get two of those at the same time.

 Do they have a timeframe?
-Or do you have a deadine?
+Or do you have a deadline?

 A good designer should give you an estimate on when they think they’ll get the job finished for you.
-Keep in mind that although they can provide an estimate based on their experience and knowledge of how they work, this timeframe really relies on YOU getting feedback to them in a timely manner.
-If you don’t get back to them for a month, you can’t expect that you’ll be top of their priorities when you do.
+Keep in mind that although they can provide an estimate based on their experience and knowledge of how they work, this timeframe actually relies on YOU getting feedback to them in a timely manner.
+If you don’t get back to them for a month or two, you cannot expect that you’ll be top of their priorities when you do.
 If you delay, then it’s fairly reasonable to expect the same in return.

 The quoting process